“How much liquid can you put in checked luggage?” The answer is really pretty simple: it depends.

 Randolph also has some additional pointers for packing.
 “Keep the bottles from breaking during transit by swaddling the bag with clothing and placing it in the middle of the suitcase,” she says.

-“It is best to bring new items so that the changing air pressure does not affect the contents inside the bottle,” Randolph says.
+“It is best to bring new items so that the changing air pressure does not affect the contents inside the wrapped bottle,” Randolph says.

 There are also products designed for this very purpose, sometimes referred to as “shippers.”
 Amazon.com has a good selection to choose from.

-In conclusion, the TSA website is the best place to start with questions about where you can or can’t fly with a particular kind of liquid, gel, or aerosol.
+The Transportation Security Administration website is the best place to start with questions about where you can or can’t fly with a particular kind of liquid, gel, or aerosol.
 When traveling with liquid, it’s important to remember the 3-1-1 rule: 3.4 ounces, 1-quart bag, and 1 bag per passenger.